yamnihcg/cuDFvPandas/README.md

 ## Running the Tool - Command Line (CLI)

 1. From this repository, download the folder cli_files.
 The folder contains cudf_benchmarking_v2.py, generate_graphs_v2.py, load_data_v2.py, and rcid_to_meaning.csv.
 On the left hand side of the JupyterLab window, there is a menu of files.
-Drag them into the same folder / directory in JupyterLab.
+Drag the cli_files folder into this menu.

 2. Open a Terminal window in JupyterLab by navigating to the menu bar at the top and selecting File → New → Terminal.